What is an Hysterosalpingogram (HSG)?

 This is visualized by a very brief X-ray pictures or videos (fluoroscopy) while the contrast is administered.
 You may be asked to roll to the left or right to help improve the X-ray images and the movement of the contrast.
 Usually, the actual procedure is over within minutes.

 HSG procedures can be performed by radiologists or your ObGyn physician.
 Most facilities will require you to schedule this test during a precise time of your menstrual cycle.
-So be sure to understand your preferred locations requirements prior to scheduling.
+So be sure to understand your preferred location requirements prior to scheduling.
 Many hospitals will require a urine sample before the procedure in order to do a pregnancy test.
 Most facilities will allow you to drive yourself, but some require you to have someone with you in case of cramping after the procedure.

 Please contact your ObGyn or the Radiology Department at your preferred hospital to schedule an appointment.
 Some facilities have very strict guidelines regarding the days of your cycle in which this test may be performed.
 Please discuss this with your nurse before calling to schedule.